Curt Schilling

-Curtis Montague Schilling (born November 14, 1966) is an American former Major League Baseball right-handed pitcher who is a commentator for conservative media outlet BlazeTV.
-He helped lead the Philadelphia Phillies to a World Series appearance in 1993, and won championships in 2001 with the Arizona Diamondbacks and in 2004 and 2007 with the Boston Red Sox.
+Curtis Montague Schilling (born November 14, 1966) is an American former Major League Baseball right handed pitcher and commentator for media outlet BlazeTV.
+He helped lead the Philadelphia Phillies to a World Series appearance in 1993, and won championships in 2001 with the Arizona Diamondbacks and in 2004 and 2007 with the Boston Red Sox, being named a co-winner of the World Series MVP in 2001.
 Schilling retired with a career postseason record of 11–2, and his .846 postseason winning percentage is a major-league record among pitchers with at least ten decisions.
 He is a member of the 3,000 strikeout club and has the highest strikeout-to-walk ratio of any of its inactive members.
-He is tied for third for the most 300-strikeout seasons.
+He is tied at third place for the most 300-strikeout seasons.

 After retiring, he founded Green Monster Games, which was renamed 38 Studios.
 The company released Kingdoms of Amalur: Reckoning in February 2012.
 Three months later, they laid off their entire staff amid severe financial troubles.
 As a radio personality, Schilling was signed by the Howie Carr radio network to do a Saturday morning politics and sports show.
-An outspoken conservative, Schilling joined the far-right website Breitbart in 2016.
-He has been called the "Kanye West" of baseball.
+As a conservative, Schilling joined Breitbart in 2016.

+Early life

+Schilling was born in Alaska to mother Mary and father Cliff, as his father was a master sergeant with the 101st Airborne Division and stationed at Elmendorf Air Force Base near Anchorage at the time.
+Curt Schilling was the middle of three children.
+He went to high school in Phoenix, Arizona, attending Shadow Mountain High School.